iloveicedgreentea/GoWatchIt/readme.md

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
 I may eventually implement their auth flow but it is not a priority.

+### Endpoints
+`/config`
+It will return the current config as JSON

+`/logs`
+It will return the current logs

+`/minidspwebhook`
+This is the minidsp webhook endpoint.
+It accepts POST requests with a JSON body of `{"command": "on"}` or `{"command": "off"}`.
+It will mute or unmute the minidsp depending on the command.

+`/plexwebhook`
+This is the main endpoint Plex will write to

 ### Debugging
 These are environment variables you can set to get more info